 Burger King’s profit rises on cost cuts

-NEW YORK (AP) — Burger King reported a higher first-quarter profit as cost cutting offset weak sales in the U.S.
+NEW YORK (AP) — Burger King reported a higher first-quarter profit on Friday as new restaurant openings overseas and lower costs offset weak sales in the U.S.

-For the quarter, it earned $60.4 million, or 17 cents per share.
+For the quarter, Burger King earned $60.4 million, or 17 cents per share.
 Not including one-time items, it earned 20 cents per share, a penny more than Wall Street expected.

-Revenue declined to $240.9 million as the company refranchised restaurants, falling short of the $241.3 million analysts expected.
+Revenue declined to $240.9 million as the company refranchised restaurants, falling short of the $241.3 million analysts expected, according to FactSet.